Best Health Insurance for Self-Employed Professionals | PolicyX

 • No employer coverage

-Unlike salaried employees, self-employed people don’t get health insurance from their company.
-You must buy your own plan.
+Unlike salaried employees, self-employed individuals do not receive health insurance from their employers.
+You must purchase your own plan.

 • Income stops when you fall sick

 If you are unwell and cannot work, your earnings stop.
-At the same time, you may face high hospital bills.
+Simultaneously, you may face high hospital bills.

 • Expensive medical bills

-Even basic treatments can go up to ₹2-5 lakh.
-Major surgeries can even exceed ₹10 lakh.
-Having a health insurance plan will cover all these expenses.
+Even basic treatments can cost ₹2-5 lakh, and major surgeries can exceed ₹10 lakh.
+A health insurance plan will cover these expenses.

 • Protects your family

-Family floaters can protect your spouse, children, or parents from financial problems if you die unexpectedly.
+Family floater plans can protect your spouse, children, and parents from financial problems due to medical emergencies.

 • Peace of mind

-You can go about your work and routine without constantly worrying about unexpected medical expenses when you are insured.
+Being insured allows you to focus on your work and routine without constantly worrying about unexpected medical expenses.

 • Portable policies

 Self-employed policies are portable.
-If you join a company later on, you can continue with your plan and keep your benefits and waiting periods, unlike employer-provided plans.
+If you join a company later, you can continue with your plan, retaining your benefits and waiting periods, unlike employer-provided plans.

 Best Health Insurance Plans for Self-Employed (2025)